nathan20021/summer-portfolio/md/posts/introduction/introduction.md

 > Students are **NOT** exposed to industry-standard technologies at school, yet mastering these technologies is the only way to get started with the industry.

-Obviously, some concepts are fundamental to the craft of software building, such as Data Structures, Algorithms, OOP, Theory of Computation, etc. However, knowing how and when to apply these concepts within an enterprise environment is another craft by itself.
+Obviously, some concepts are fundamental to the craft of software building (such as Data Structures, Algorithms, OOP, Theory of Computation, etc).
+However, knowing how and when to apply these concepts within an enterprise environment is another craft by itself.

-> Therefore, I created this free platform, aiming to **speed up student's learning** journey in becoming a job-ready software engineers, at the same time sharing about all things back-end.
+> Therefore, I created this free platform, aiming to **speed up student's learning** journey in becoming a job-ready software engineer, at the same time, sharing about all things back-end.

 ---